migratorydata/migratorydata-elastic-stack/readme.md

 format, uncompress it, and run the script `elasticsearch`or `kibana` available in the folder `bin`.
 Other installation formats such as `deb` and `rpm` are available too.

-You can start by installing one instance of Elasticsearch and one instance of Kibana on the **same machine** and using their respective **default configurations**.
+You can start by installing one instance of Elasticsearch and one instance of Kibana on the *same machine* and using their respective *default configurations*.
 Advanced Elastic Stack configurations and settings are available, including high availability clustering, but these are beyond the scope of this tutorial.

-With the default configuration, Elasticsearch uses the port `9200` to accept connections and communicate both with the FileBeat agents and Kibana.
+With the default configuration, Elasticsearch uses the port `9200` to accept connections and communicate both with the Filebeat agents and Kibana.
 With the default configuraton, Kibana uses the port `5601` to accept connections from users.

-## FileBeat Installation and Configuration
+## Filebeat Installation and Configuration